dafny-lang/dafny/docs/_includes/Modules.md

 importing module.
 There is no way to refer to the parent module, only sibling modules (and their submodules).

-Import statements may occur at the top-level of a file as well.
+Import statements may occur at the top-level of a program (that is, in the implicit top-level module of the program) as well.
-There they serve simply as a way to givve a new name, perhaps a shorthand name, to a module.
+There they serve simply as a way to give a new name, perhaps a shorthand name, to a module.
 For example,

 ```